ButterCam/ngrok/README.md

 ngrok is a reverse proxy that creates a secure tunnel from a public endpoint to a locally running web service. ngrok captures and analyzes all traffic over the tunnel for later inspection and replay.

-## ngrok 2.x

-ngrok 2.x is the successor to 1.x and the focus of all current development effort.
-Its source code is not available.

-**NOTE** This repository contains the code for ngrok 1.x.

-## Status of the ngrok 1.x project
+## Based on ngrok 1.x

+This fork is based on ngrok 1.x which is opensource and free.
-ngrok 1.x is no longer developed, supported or maintained by its author, except to ensure that the project continues to compile.
-The contribution policy has the following guidelines:
+You must be noticed that ngrok 1.x is no longer supported by ngrok officially.

-1. All issues against this repository will be closed unless they demonstrate a crash or other complete failure of ngrok's functionality.
-2. All issues against this repository are for 1.x only, any issues for 2.x will be closed.
-3. No new features will be added.
-Any pull requests with new features will be closed.
-Please fork the project instead.
-4. Pull requests fixing existing bugs or improving documentation are welcomed.
+We create this fork for our development env, **you should not use this version for PRODUCTION.** ngrok 2.x is the successor to 1.x.
+But it no longer opensource and free with self-hosting.

-#### The ngrok 1.x hosted service
+## Changes from ngrok 1.x main branch

-ngrok.com ran a pay-what-you-want hosted service of 1.x from early 2013 until April 7, 2016.
-Afterwards, it only runs 2.x service.
+We add some features for more easy and safety self-hosting ngrokd server.
+1. Mutual authentication for ngrok server and client.
+2. Managed https tunnel support.
+3. Easy config and build for your own ngrok server and client.
+4. Simple token by using `-authorizedTokens` opt with ngrokd.

+See [ngrok self-hosting guide](docs/SELFHOSTING.md) for more information.

 ## Production Use

 **DO NOT RUN THIS VERSION OF NGROK (1.X) IN PRODUCTION**.
 Both the client and server are known to have serious reliability issues including memory and file descriptor leaks as well as crashes.
 There is also no HA story as the server is a SPOF.
 You are advised to run 2.0 for any production quality system.

 ## What can I do with ngrok?
 - Expose any http service behind a NAT or firewall to the internet on a subdomain of ngrok.com
 - Expose any tcp service behind a NAT or firewall to the internet on a random port of ngrok.com
 - Inspect all http requests/responses that are transmitted over the tunnel
 - Replay any request that was transmitted over the tunnel

 ## What is ngrok useful for?
 - Temporarily sharing a website that is only running on your development machine